-Related party Transaction date Amount involved (Reals) Existing balance Amount (Reals) Duration Loan or other type of debt Interest rate charged Institute of Social Opportunity 02/19/2018 32,000,775.77 - Undetermined No 0,0 Relationship with the issuer Exchange Comm relationship with The Company is the main supporter of the Social Opportunity Institute (IOS), where it is responsible for more than 50% of its annual budget.
-In line with the decision of the Collegiate of the Securities and Exchange Commission, within the scope of Administrative Process 19957.001316/2020-08, handed down on July 7, 2020, we began, when evaluating the nature of the partnership with IOS, to disclose the relationship with said non-profit entity as a transaction with a related party of the Company, in the annual presentation of this Reference Form and we submit the contributions to our Board of Directors, for ratification of its terms, as provided for in item 5.5 of our Related Party Transactions Policy.
-Subject matter of the agreement he resources contributed to IOS are made through sponsorships and donations, and may be through the granting of financial resources, material goods and the right to use licenses and solutions developed and marketed by the Company.
-Collaterals and insurance N/A А Termination or end N/A Nature and purpose of operation The Company, in line with its social strategy, has voluntarily supp ported IOS since its foundation in 1998, and d centralizes its annual social investment in projects deve loped by IOS.
-Company's contractual status Debtor Please specify n) Measures taken to address conflicts of interest established in the submitting it for e Furthermore, as The process for evaluating possible conflicts of interest in the transaction occurred following the following steps: (i) Detailing the characteristics of the transaction by the proposing area, based on the criteria established in the Related Party Transactions Policy; (ii) independent evaluation of the transaction by the Compliance and Legal areas, responsible for verifying compliance with the Policy requirements and submitting it for evaluation by the Statutory Audit Committee (CAE); (iii) Analysis and recommendation of the transaction by the CAE; and (iv) analysis and approval of the transaction by the Board of Directors.
-Furthermore, as established in the Policy, any person involved in the approval process who may have a potential private benefit or conflict of interest with the decision to be taken declares themselves prevented, explaining their involvement in the transaction and refraining from participating in discussions and deliberations. o) Demonstration of the strictly commutative nature of the agreed conditions or the appropriate compensatory payment in maintainer of the IOS and its guideline is to o sidering the objectives of the partnership, it is o - out social impact actions air med at young people in conditions of social
+Related party Transaction date Amount involved (Reals) Existing balance Amount (Reals) Duration Loan or other type of debt Interest rate charged Institute of Social Opportunity 02/19/2018 32,000,775.77 - - Undetermined No 0,0 Relationship with the issuer Exchange Comm relationship with the main supporter of the Social Opportunity In- ission, within the scope of Administrative Proce said non-profit entity as a transaction with a rela erms, as provided for in item 5.5 of our Related ess 19957.001316/2020-08, handed down o ated party of the Company, in the annual pr on July 7, 2020, we began, wł nen evaluating the nature of the partnership with IOS S, to disclose the Subject matter of the agreement The resources co and marketed by ntributed to IOS are made through sponsorship the Company. es and donations, and may be through the g granting of financial resources s, material goods and the rig ht to use licenses and s olutions developed Collaterals and insurance N/A Termination or end N/A Nature and purpose of operation The Company, in line with its social strategy, has voluntarily supp ported IOS since its foundation in 1998, and d centralizes its annual social investment in projects deve loped by IOS.
+Company's contractual status Debtor Please specify n) Measures taken to address conflicts of interest established in the submitting it for e Furthermore, as evaluating possible conflicts of interest in the tra e Related Party Transactions Policy; (ii) indeper valuation by the Statutory Audit Committee (CA established in the Policy, any person involved ir ning their involvement in the transaction and re ident evaluation of the transaction by the C (E); (iii) Analysis and recommendation of th the approval process who may have a pol ompliance and Legal areas, r e transaction by the CAE; an ential private benefit or confli esponsible for verifying com d (iv) analysis and approval pliance with the Policy of the transaction by the equirements and Board of Directors. o) Demonstration of the strictly commutative nature of the agreed conditions or the appropriate compensatory payment in maintainer of the IOS and its guideline is to o sidering the objectives of the partnership, it is c - out social impact actions air ned at young people in conditions of social